ameliarw/Chem-308/Basis.md

 ### Change of Basis

+In linear algebra, a basis is defined a the set of vectors which spans a certain vector space.
+Each vector in the basis set by definition can be written as a linear combination of the other vectors present in the basis.
+When operators are represented as matrices, this matrix is also defined by a certain basis.
+When the operation matches the basis space of the matrix, we say that the matrix is in its native basis.
+For example, when the position operator is represented in position space, it is in its native basis.
+It is often useful to be able to move between bases, like from the position basis to the energy basis for example.
+Therefore, a method for tranforming elements in one basis to another basis is necessary.
+When solving the time-dependent Schrodinger equation, it is useful to begin in one basis and then change basis to gain more information about a particle's behavior.

 In order solve the time-dependent Schrodinger equation, we will first use an "easy" basis, then change the basis such that the solution is in the basis we want.